fair-research/bdbag/doc/config.md

 for certain bag creation and update functions.
 These files are known as [metadata](#metadata) and [remote-file-manifest](#remote-file-manifest) configurations.

-<a name="bdbag.cfg"></a>
+<a name="bdbag.json"></a>
-## *bdbag.cfg*
+## *bdbag.json*

-The file `bdbag.cfg` is a global configuration file that allows the user to specify a set of parameters to be used as defaults when performing various bag manipulation functions.
+The file `bdbag.json` is a global configuration file that allows the user to specify a set of parameters to be used as defaults when performing various bag manipulation functions.

-The format of *bdbag.cfg* is a single JSON object containing a set of JSON child objects (used as configuration sub-sections) which control various default behaviors of the software.
+The format of *bdbag.json* is a single JSON object containing a set of JSON child objects (used as configuration sub-sections) which control various default behaviors of the software.
 Currently, only the sub-section `bag_config` is supported.

 | Parameter | Description | Parent Object|